 |Logging and monitoring|

-When using Amazon Virtual Private Cloud (VPC), you can create and manage security groups associated with Elastic Load Balancing to provide additional networking and security options for Application Load Balancer and Classic Load Balancer.
+You can create and manage security groups associated with Elastic Load Balancing to provide additional networking and security options for Application Load Balancer, Network Load Balancer, and Classic Load Balancer.
 You can configure any of the Load Balancers to be Internet facing or create a load balancer without public IP addresses to serve as an internal (non-internet-facing) load balancer.

 An Elastic Load Balancer is highly available.
 You can distribute incoming traffic across your Amazon EC2 instances in a single Availability Zone or multiple Availability Zones.
 An Elastic Load Balancer automatically scales its request handling capacity in response to incoming application traffic.
 To ensure that your targets are available and healthy, Elastic Load Balancer runs health checks on targets on a configurable cadence.